The classical topological invariants of homogeneous spaces: The -theory of Lie groups and symmetric spaces

 Here $p \in \Z$ and $p\geq 0$ and $q \in \Z/2$ since $\K_G^*$ is $\Z/2$-graded.

 For example the $E_2$ page has two rows

 Hodgkin was only able to prove the convergence of the spectral sequence in special cases.
-This was also studied by Snaith \cite{MR0309115}.
 The proof that it converges when $\pi_1(G)$ is a free abelian group was completed by McLeod in \cite{MR0557175}.

 For example, when $X = G/K$ and $Y = G$ we can use the isomorphisms

 to get a spectral sequence